ghc-proposals/ghc-proposals/proposals/0000-template.md

 ## Implementation Plan

-I will implement this change: the change is localized to the file [rts/Hpc.c](https://gitlab.haskell.org/ghc/ghc/-/blob/master/rts/Hpc.c).
+I will implement this change: the change is mostly localized to the file [rts/Hpc.c](https://gitlab.haskell.org/ghc/ghc/-/blob/master/rts/Hpc.c) and to the files related to RTS flags.
-The `readTix()` function which enables the RTS to parse `.tix` files will be removed, and the startup logic in the function `startupHpc()` will be simplified so that the data structures are always initialized with 0 instead of being initialized from the `.tix` file.
+The startup logic in the function `startupHpc()` will be modified and will take the `--read-tix-file` flag into account.

 ## Endorsements